|ACS Data Handbook v. 9.0|

-• NPOLFILE reference file is for the non-polynomial filter dependent part of distortion, for residual distortions not accounted for by the distortion solution coefficients (nor corrected by the D2IMFILE, in the case of WFC images).Information about geometric distortion from these reference files are stored as SIP header keywords and as FITS extensions in the flt.fits/flc.fits images.
-Please see ACS ISR 15-06 for more information on the distortion and Section 2.2 for details.The resulting drizzled images from the pipeline are generally useful for science as-is, although subsequent manual reprocessing with AstroDrizzle is recommended, and sometimes required, for optimizing the data.
-For more information, please see Section 3.2.3 and the DrizzlePac Handbook.3.2.3 When is OTFR not Appropriate?The goal of the ACS pipeline is to provide data calibrated to a level suitable for initial evaluation and analysis for all users.
+• NPOLFILE reference file is for the non-polynomial filter dependent part of distortion, for residual distortions not accounted for by the IDCTAB distortion solution coefficients (nor corrected by the D2IMFILE, in the case of WFC images).Information about geometric distortion from these reference files are stored as SIP header keywords and as FITS extensions in the flt.fits/flc.fits images.
+Please see ACS ISR 15-06 for more information on the distortion and Section 2.2 for details.The resulting drizzled images from the pipeline may be useful for science as-is, although subsequent manual reprocessing with AstroDrizzle is recommended, and sometimes required, for optimizing the data.
+For more information, please refer to the DrizzlePac Web site.3.2.3 When is OTFR not Appropriate?The goal of the ACS pipeline is to provide data calibrated to a level suitable for initial evaluation and analysis for all users.
 Observers require a detailed understanding of the calibrations applied to their data and the ability to repeat, often with improved products, the calibration process at their home institutions.
 There are several occasions when data processed via OTFR from the Archive are not ideal, requiring off-line interactive processing:

 • Running calacs with different reference files than those specified in the image header.